Bruno-SSC/Dessert-Shop/commit_log.md

     fixed page animation for starting new orders, improved add to cart btn animation and minor adjusts. com18
     Started using a dev branch.
 Deploys and publish is now only on main branch.
-Updated readme to make the repository public.
+Updated readme to make the repository public. com19
+    forgot to update the live link on the readme.